Medical questions & health advice by board certified doctors

-"Why does my knee hurt a lot when I jump high?
+"Why does my knee hurt a lot when I jump high?"

 My knee hurts on my left knee on the tip of the leg bone.
 After a long time of not using it.
 It hurts again a lot for a day or so when I jump high.
 Then after that it hurts when I run or jump or kneel.
 Then I may rest for a long time not using it.
 I can run and kneel on it and moderator jump, but when I jump high again it hurts a lot for a while.
 I play sports a lot and like to play without my knee hurting.

 One likely possibility is that you have a condition called patello femoral pain syndrome, or "runner's knee."
 This is a condition in which the knee cap does not track well over the underlying leg bone, which leads to some breakdown of cartilage, causing pain with exercises especially those that bend the knee.
 The primary treatment for the condition is rest.
 However, quadriceps strengthening exercises (without bending the knee, like leg raises) are also helpful.
 There are other causes of knee pain as well, such as damage to the various ligament structures which surround and support the knee.
 Your doctor will be able to assess for the presence of any of these conditions with a good physical examination of the knee, looking for any signs of localized pain or weakness, and then will be able to recommend treatment.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.